JackAdams/meteor-accounts-ldap/README.md

 #### Built in UI

 `{{> ldapLoginButtons}}` renders a template with username/email and password inputs.
 If login is successful, the user will be added to the `Meteor.users` collection.
-It is up to the app to publish and subscribe fields.
+It is up to the app to publish and subscribe to certain fields from the user document.
 By default, only the username is published.

 #### Warning